jarviscanada/jarvis_data_eng_AnthonyInthavong/linux_sql/README.md

 A Linux cluster is a collection of servers/nodes running the Linux OS connected by a switch.
 This switch device allows the servers to communicate using IPv4.

 - A `psql` instance is installed on a node labeled as `Monitoring Agent`.
 This `psql` instance is used to store persistent data collected from other nodes within the cluster.
 - A `bash agent` is installed on every node/server within the cluster.
-This `agent` consist of two scripts.
+This `agent` consists of two scripts.
-	- `host_info.sh` collects the host hardware info and inserts into `psql` instance.
+	- `host_info.sh` collects the host hardware info and inserts them into the `psql` instance.
 This script is only run once at the installation time.
-	- `host_usage.sh` collects the current host usage data then inserts into the database.
+	- `host_usage.sh` collects the current host usage data then inserts them into the database.
 It will be scheduled by the `crontab` command to run every minute.

 ## Database Modelling
 - host_info